awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

-# Making configuration changes in OpenSearch Service<a name="managedomains-configuration-changes"></a>
+# Making configuration changes in Amazon OpenSearch Service<a name="managedomains-configuration-changes"></a>

-OpenSearch Service uses a *blue/green* deployment process when updating domains\.
+Amazon OpenSearch Service uses a *blue/green* deployment process when updating domains\.
 Blue/green typically refers to the practice of running two production environments, one live and one idle, and switching the two as you make software changes\.
 In the case of OpenSearch Service, it refers to the practice of creating a new environment for domain updates and routing users to the new environment after those updates are complete\.
 The practice minimizes downtime and maintains the original environment in the event that deployment to the new environment is unsuccessful\.

 ## Changes that cause blue/green deployments<a name="bg"></a>